 Identifying High Performers and High Potentials

-High performers stand out in any organization.
+High performers stand out from average performers in any organization.
 They consistently exceed expectations, and are management’s go-to people for difficult projects because they have a track record of getting the job done.
 They’re great at their job and take pride in their accomplishments, but may not have the potential (or the desire) to succeed in a higher-level role or to tackle more advanced work.

 High potentials are birds of a different feather.
 Malcolm Munro, President at Total Career Mastery, LLC, says that “High potentials have demonstrated initial aptitude for their technical abilities and…have future potential to make a big impact.”
-In short, they can do more for the organization–possibly much more–with the caveat that high potentials who are consistently low performers are rarely strong candidates for management roles.
+In short, they can do more for the organization–possibly much more—with the one caveat that high potentials who are consistently low performers are rarely strong candidates for management roles.

 High potentials can be difficult to identify, for two reasons.
 First, high performance is so blindingly easy to observe that it drowns out the less obvious attributes and behaviors that characterize high potentials–like change management or learning capabilities.